 Complain to State Comptroller or Attorney General.
 Many of the televangelists say they’re raising money for a certain project, then use the money for something else– sometimes to buy property or items in their own name.
 People should urge their state comptrollers and the IRS to target these operations for tax violations.

-Use the Victims Help Line: 1(800) 229-VICTIM.
-If you or someone you know has been a victim of a fraudulent ministry, call in the Victims Help Line and we’ll consult with you, take down the information and refer you to resources in your area.
+Call us at 214-827-2625.
+If you or someone you know has been a victim of a fraudulent ministry, call us and we’ll consult with you, take down the information and refer you to resources in your area.
 If you have information about religious fraud, please call the same number.

 Urge your church, religious organization or non-profit to take a stand.
 Write your congressman or a letter to the editor.
 Rock the boat.